This post may contain affiliate links. Read my full disclosure policy.

 Asian Slaw Ingredients!

-- Cabbage (any type will work here- purple, green, napa, etc) and/or other shreddable veggies- carrots, bell pepper, snow peas, kohlrabi, jicama, broccoli “slaw”, etc.
+- Cabbage -any type will work here- purple, green, napa cabbage – or other shreddable veggies- carrots, bell pepper, snow peas, kohlrabi, jicama, or use a broccoli “slaw”.
+You’ll need 6-7 cups total for this recipe.

-- Cilantro – adds so much flavor here!
+- Cilantro – optional, but adds so much flavor here as a beautiful color.

-- Rice wine vinegar –rice wine vinegar is milder than most other vinegars and less acidic.
+- Rice wine vinegar –rice wine vinegar is milder than most other vinegar and less acidic.
+We use unseasoned rice vinegar– if yours is “seasoned” you may need to cut back on the sweetener here!

-- Sweetener- maple syrup, honey, brown rice syrup, or agave
+- Sweetener- maple syrup, honey, agave, sugar, or coconut sugar

-- Soy sauce (or GF alternative like Braggs or Coconut Amino Acids)
+- Soy sauce (or use a gluten-free alternative like Braggs or Coconut Amino Acids)

 Time-saving Slaw Tips